LunarG/VulkanSamples/loader/README.md

 - the ICD may or may not implement a dispatch table
 - ICD entrypoints can be named anything including the offcial xgl name such as xglCreateDevice().
 However, beware of inter posing by dynamic OS library loaders if the offical names are used.
-On Linux, if offical names are used, the ICD library must be linked with -Bsymbolic-functions
+On Linux, if offical names are used, the ICD library must be linked with -Bsymbolic